nygard/PatchAC2Data/README.md

 ------------

 This uses Python, so you need that installed.
 I use Mac OS X, but you can download installers for windows at <http://python.org/download/>.
-You should use the 2.7.3 version.
+You should use the 32-bit version of 2.7.x -- 2.7.5 is the current version.

 This also requires the Python Image Library, currently version 1.1.7.
 You can download an installer for Windows at <http://www.pythonware.com/products/pil/>.

-*Note* I have not tested this on Windows yet, but it should work in theory :)
+You need to get the version for Python 2.7.

+Both of these should install without issues.

 Usage
 -----

 If anything goes wrong, this will probably corrupt your data file, so be sure you keep a copy of your original data files before using this!

+From the command line, in the directory that you've put the python script, just run patch-ac2-data.py to see if that works -- it'll print some usage instructions:

+> patch-ac2-data.py

 patch-ac2-data.py v1